jzhoulab/quasildr/README.md

 ## Documentation
 See full documentation [here](https://quasildr.readthedocs.io/en/latest/main.html).
-For a high-level introduction to the features of two main methods in quasildr, GraphDR and StructDR (DR means Data Representation), see below:
+For a high-level introduction to two main methods in quasildr, GraphDR and StructDR (DR means Data Representation):

 ### GraphDR - visualization and general-purpose representation:
 GraphDR is a nonlinear representation method